mikamautnerrohde/researchproject/rp-project-manual.md

 ### Internal assessor tasks

 #### Grade experimental work, presentation and final report
-The internal assessor is expected to grade all three assessment forms: the experimental work, the final presentation and the final report, using the [respective grading rubrics](rp-project-rubrics.md).
+The internal assessor is expected to grade all three assessment forms: the experimental work, the final presentation and the final report, using the [respective grading rubrics](.
 Experimental work can be difficult to assess for an internal assessor who did not supervise the student, which is why the supervisor is expected to provide the internal assessor with advice on the grading.
 See [here](#grading) for more information about grading.
 Grading includes filling in the appropriate grading rubrics on www.datanose.nl.

 ### External assessor tasks